ninia/jep/README.rst

 Jep - Java Embedded Python
 ===========================

-Jep embeds CPython in Java through JNI.
-It is safe to use in a heavily threaded environment.
-It is quite fast and its stability is a main feature and goal.
+Jep embeds CPython in Java through JNI and is safe to use in a heavily threaded environment.

 Some benefits of embedding CPython in a JVM: